hly1998/NHL/README.md

 # NHL
-The codes for a paper, we provides our codes and 10 deep hashing baselines.
+The codes for a paper, we provides our codes and some deep hashing model baselines.

 # Main Dependencies
 + pytohn 3.8